 What’s the difference?

 Retail media refers to the ads placed on a retailer’s ecommerce site or app by a brand in order to influence the customer at the point of purchase.
 This model enables brands to boost their visibility on the “digital shelf”, similar to an endcap or special in-aisle feature in a physical store.
+With retail media networks, brands can buy advertising across digital channels owned by the retailer and by third-party media companies to offer ad inventory to brands and engage customers beyond a retailer’s owned properties.

 Performance marketing is a primarily bottom-funnel form of marketing focused on generating conversions — prioritizing results such as clicks, leads, downloads, app installs, sales, and more.
 Performance marketing typically utilizes third-party cookies and behavioral data.